SaveliDarhel/EvidencePojistnychUdalosti/README.md

 # Evidence Pojistnych Udalosti App
-Requalification Project
+My requalification project

 ## Motivation

-Fully functional segment of Insurance evidence app, from which i have learned basics of building Spring Boot applications with MVC structure, working with URL mapping and database communication repositories
+Fully functional segment of Insurance-evidence app, from which i have learned basics of building Spring Boot applications with MVC structure, working with URL mapping and database communication repositories